eclipse-che/che-theia/README.md

 ## What is Che-theia ?
 Che-theia is the default `Che editor` provided in [Eclipse Che 7](https://eclipse.org/che/).

+Che-theia is IDE Web application based on the [Theia IDE](https://github.com/theia-ide/theia) project.

+It contains
-Che-theia is based on the [Theia IDE](https://github.com/theia-ide/theia) project and contains additional specific extensions and plugins to provide the best IDE experience of Theia within Che.
+additional specific extensions and plugins to provide the best IDE experience of Theia within Che.
+ - A VSCode-like IDE experience.
+Che-Theia is based on the monaco editor and includes features like the command pallete.
+ - VSCode extension compatibility.
+Che-Theia supports VSCode extension.
+These extensions could come with a side-car containers with all the dependency that the extension would need.
+   No need to install the JDK or Maven when you install our VSCode Java plugin.
+ - Nice views to interact to your user containers or production containers.
+   (Terminal access, execute Che-commands in specific containers, etc...)

 ## Che-theia capabilities
 In Che-theia, you’ll find the following capabilities: